neurospin/neuro-forge/README.md

 git clone https://github.com/neurospin/neuro-forge
 cd neuro-forge
 git checkout rolling-release
-pixi run python -m pip install -e recipes/soma-forge
 ```

-Then create the BrainVISA development directory by giving its location and the target packages.
+Then create the BrainVISA development directory by giving its location and the target branch, plus optionally a list of target packages.
+Target branch is 6.0 or 6.1.
 Target packages are the name of soma-forge packages.
 It will select all corresponding brainvisa-cmake components (taking into account pakages dependencies) and put them in `bv_maker.cfg` file.
 By default, all known packages are included including ones that had not been tested at all and will make compilation fail.
 Options can be given to select some build options : python version, Qt major version and Capsul major version.
 ```
-pixi run soma-forge init /somewhere/brainvisa-py3.11-cap2-qt5 brainvisa cortical-surface morphologist-baby constellation
+pixi run soma-forge init /somewhere/brainvisa-py3.11-cap2-qt5 6.0 [brainvisa cortical-surface morphologist-baby constellation]
 ```

 Finally, the development directory can be used independently of neuroforge: